Design history · 1940s American modernism

 The designer who put modern art on the bookshelf — and died at forty before anyone could catch up.

-Alvin Lustig (1915–1955) was the American graphic designer who brought European modernism to the American book cover.
-His New Directions paperback series for James Laughlin (1941–1952) introduced an entire generation of American readers to abstract, symbolic cover design.
-Blind by 1954, dead at forty in 1955, Lustig founded the Yale graphic design program and taught a generation that would dominate the 1960s.
+Alvin Lustig (1915–1955) brought European modernism to the American paperback.
+His New Directions covers for James Laughlin (1941–1952) introduced abstract, symbolic design to readers who had never seen a book jacket that refused to illustrate its own story.
+Blind by 1954, dead at forty in 1955, Lustig founded the Yale graphic design programme and taught a generation that would shape American design for the next fifty years.

 Key facts